Student Policies, Rights, and Responsibilities

 Academic Forgiveness Policy

-The purpose of academic forgiveness at HFC is to allow a student who has not performed well academically to have a maximum of 12 hours of failing grades ("E") removed from his or her grade-point average (GPA).
+The purpose of academic forgiveness is to allow a student who has not performed well academically in the past to have a maximum of twelve (12) credit hours of “E” grades removed from his or her grade point average.
+In order to qualify for academic forgiveness, you must meet the following conditions:

 - Five or more years must elapse between the academic forgiveness and the last failing grade for which forgiveness is requested.

-- The student must have earned at HFC at least six (6) credit hours in courses numbered 100 or above and have a cumulative GPA of at least 2.0 since the failing grades were received.
+- The student must have earned at Henry Ford College at least six (6) credit hours in courses numbered 100 or above and have a cumulative grade point average (CGPA) of 2.
+0 or higher from the time period in which the failing grades were received.

-- Forgiven grades, to a maximum of 12 credit hours, will no longer be calculated into the student’s GPA.
+- Forgiven grades, to a maximum of twelve (12) credit hours will no longer be calculated in the student’s overall grade point average (GPA).

-- Academic forgiveness can be granted only once to any student.
+- Academic forgiveness is granted only once to any student.

-- Academic forgiveness, when granted, applies only to HFC courses.
-There is no guarantee, expressed or implied, that the academic forgiveness will be recognized by any other college or university.
+- Academic forgiveness, when granted applies to Henry Ford College courses.
+There is no guarantee, expressed or implied, that academic forgiveness will be recognized by any other college or university.

 Academic Probation and Dismissal Policy